VerifiedGiveaways/vg/README.md

 # Verified Giveaways

-This is an open-source community project for creating transparent NFT giveaways, to be owned and governed by the community via SNS when available.
+This is an open-source community project for creating fair and transparent NFT giveaways, to be owned and governed by the community via SNS on the Internet Computer when available.
 All of the following text represents the initial concept and is subject to change based on community feedback and participation.

 If you are a member of the Internet Computer community in any capacity, your ideas and skills can help this project become a reality.
 All are welcome who want to contribute, and then own and govern this project.
 Community roles may include: developers, artists, designers, project managers, legal experts, marketers, NFT enthusiasts, and more.

-My personal involvement will include direction and development as needed unless more capable community members choose to take on the challenge.
-This project may be forked or replaced.
-My primary goal is to build or encourage others to build an app that guarantees transparent and honest NFT giveaways.

 ## Initial Project Goals